kevinkebz/KebzSunPower/README.md

 ## Installation
 1. Click install.
 3. Install HACS
-4. Add this Repo to HACS by going to the 3 dots on the right ...-> Custom repositories -> Rpository: krbaker/hass-sunpower Category: integration
+4. Add this Repo to HACS by going to the 3 dots on the right ...-> Custom repositories -> Repository: kevinkebz/KebzSunPower Category: integration
 5. Install this integration in HACS
 6. Restart Home Assistant
-8. In the Home Assistant UI go to "Configuration" -> "Integrations" click "+" and search for "Sunpower".
+8. In the Home Assistant UI go to "Configuration" -> "Integrations" click "+" and search for "KEBZ Sunpower".
    * The main configuration is IP/Hostname.
 If setup with a NAT as described below the IP will be 172.27.153.1.
 Note the network setup is for most people the challenging setup of this integration.
    * Requires that the management LAN interface is plugged in, your installer uses this for setup but doesn't plug it into your lan
    * This network interface has a DHCP server running on it.
 If you plug it straight into your home network it will make probably other systems stop working as they will DHCP to the wrong address.